efram2/brstocks/README.md

    to `freq_data = "monthly"`, aggregating daily log returns into monthly ones (log returns are additive, so this is a simple sum) before computing anything.
-This reduces noise and produces more stable estimates than raw daily data — and mitigates the "Epps effect" (daily correlation between assets on different exchanges, e.g. B3 vs. NYSE, tends to be understated because information doesn't reach both markets instantly).
-Because a year of daily data only yields ~12 monthly observations, `run_dashboard()` defaults to a 5-year lookback (~60 monthly observations) rather than 1 year — widen it further for more stable covariance estimates as you add more assets. `calc_beta()` and `calc_variance()` still operate on daily data only, for now.
+This reduces noise and produces more stable estimates than raw daily data, and mitigates the "Epps effect" — daily correlation between assets on different exchanges (e.g. B3 vs. NYSE) tends to be understated, because information doesn't reach both markets instantly. `calc_beta()` and `calc_variance()` still operate on daily data only, for now.
+7. **The dashboard defaults to a 5-year lookback**, not 1 year — a year of daily data only yields ~12 monthly observations once aggregated, too few for a stable covariance matrix.
+Widen the date range further as you add more assets.

 ## Data Source